29 Signs to Check If Your Site Is Hacked

 If you suspect that your website has been hacked, it’s important to take action as soon as possible to prevent any further damage.
 Malware can compromise your site’s security, damage your reputation, and harm your users.
 Here are the steps you should take to clean your site:

-1. Scan your site with MalCare: Use a reliable malware scanner like MalCare to scan your site thoroughly.
+1. Deep scan your site: Use a reliable malware scanner to scan your site thoroughly.
 MalCare can detect and remove all types of malware, including hidden malware, backdoors, and phishing pages.

 2. Remove malware: Once MalCare has identified the malware on your site, it’s time to remove it.
 MalCare can automatically remove malware in just one click.